learn-co-curriculum/dsc-data-viz/README.md

 ## Summary

-In this lesson, you learned how to use Matplotlib's basic plotting techniques to visually describe your data.
+In this lesson, you learned how to use Matplotlib's basic plotting techniques to visually describe your data as scatter plots, bar graphs, and histograms.
 You also identified use cases for each of these techniques and learned how to customize and add basic details to a plot.